grantcurell/grantcurell.github.io/docs/Elasticsearch Display Map Data/README.md

             }
             '

-   2. Then you can upload the mapping with: `curl -X PUT localhost:9200/conflict-data/_mapping?pretty -H "Content-Type: application/json" -d @mapping.json`
+      2.Then you can upload the mapping with: `curl -X PUT localhost:9200/conflict-data/_mapping?pretty -H "Content-Type: application/json" -d @mapping.json`
-3. Now you can import the data with [index_data.py](code/index_data.py). **NOTE** Make sure you use `python3.6`
-   1. You may have to modify the code a bit to get it to ingest properly.
+3. Now you can import the data with [index_data.py](code/index_data.py). **NOTE** Make sure you use `python3.6` 1.You may have to modify the code a bit to get it to ingest properly.

 ### Configuring Metricbeat in a container